Shapiro Hosts Customs Valuation Seminar for Importers in Baltimore

 - Improved disclosure and broader transparency to allow more pressure to address failed bond collection.

 On a side note Mr. DiNucci also advised that CBP continues to increase efforts to improve trade enforcement through initiatives such as ramping up efforts to penalize intellectual property rights violators and to increase collaboration efforts with CBP’s Centers for Excellence and Expertise (CEE) to improve intelligence gathering technics, modernization, and industry relationships.

 Customs Announces C-TPAT Conference

 U.S. Customs and Border Protection has announced this year’s Customs-Trade Partnership Against Terrorism (C-TPAT) annual conference will take place August 26-28 in San Antonio, TX.
 Attendees can select a workshop day of August 26th plus the general session on August 27th, or the general session on the 27th plus a workshop on August 28th.
-More information on the conference including registration may be found here.

 U.S. Fish & Wildlife Service to End Notifications for License and Permit Renewals

 The U.S. Fish & Wildlife Service has posted an announcement that effective August 1st, the agency will no longer send written notices to wildlife import/export license holders and designated port exception permit holders alerting them of the impending expiration and need for renewal.
 FWS is ending this service due to “staff and other resource constraints.”